 In this blog post, you’ll learn:

-- About various types of health insurance plans.
+- The key differences between the most common types of health insurance plans.

-Before choosing a health insurance policy for yourself, your family, or your employees, you must know what types are available.
+Within each of the three main insurance options listed above, there are various policy types to choose from.
+Before choosing a health insurance plan for yourself, your family, or your employees, you must know how each type works and what benefits they typically cover.

 Some popular health insurance policy options are:

-The best health insurance policy for you depends on your needs, budget, preferred provider network, and plan benefits.
+The best health insurance policy for you depends on your specific medical needs, budget, preferred provider network, and the plan’s covered services.
 We'll cover each plan type in the following sections.

-The preferred provider organization (PPO) plan is the most common type of health plan.
-According to a KFF survey, 47% of individuals with an employer-sponsored plan have a PPO1.
+The preferred provider organization (PPO) plan is the most common type of health plan, particularly among group plans.
+According to KFF’s 2025 Employer Health Benefits Survey, 46% of individuals with an employer-sponsored plan have a PPO1.
+By contrast, only 13% of Marketplace enrollees were in PPO networks2.

-PPO plans encourage participants to use a preferred provider network for their medical needs in exchange for discounted rates.
+PPO plans encourage participants to use a preferred provider network for healthcare services in exchange for discounted rates.
 These plans generally don’t require employees to select a primary care provider (PCP).
 Instead, they can visit any doctor within their larger network.

 Employees must meet an annual deductible before their health insurer will cover their medical bills.
-They may also have a copayment or a coinsurance for certain items and services.
-While PPOs allow some out-of-network care, it can result in higher out-of-pocket medical costs.
+Their plan may also require cost sharing, like a copayment or coinsurance, for certain items and services.
+PPOs even allow some out-of-network care, although it can result in higher out-of-pocket medical costs.

 A PPO plan may be right for you or your employees if: